Major Arcana

 Upright

-All four suits laid out in front of you on a table — wand, cup, sword, pentacle.
-Fire, water, air, earth, every tool you'd ever need.
-The Magician is the moment you realize you've had them the whole time.
-One hand up to the sky, one hand down to the ground, the current moving through you.
+Laid across the dark wood counter, all four of your tools, a wand, a cup, a blade, a coin, fire and water and air and earth within reach of one hand.
+The Magician is the moment you see you have had them the whole time, that nothing is missing from the shelf.
+One hand lifted toward the rafters, one pressed flat to the table, and the current runs through you like steam off a kettle.
 This card is not about wanting.
-It's about doing.
+It is about doing.
 You already know how.
 The question is whether you'll stop calling it luck and start calling it work.

 Reversed

-The hands still moving but nothing in them.
-The Magician reversed is the talent you keep telling yourself you don't have, or the talent you've turned on someone else for the wrong reasons.
-Manipulation is the shadow side of skill.
-So is silence — the gift you won't let yourself use because it would mean being seen.
-Pick up the tool.
-Or put it down honestly.
-Either is more honest than the half-life of pretending.
+The hands still moving over the counter, but nothing in them.
+Reversed, the Magician is the gift you keep insisting you don't have, or the gift turned on someone else for the wrong reasons, persuasion gone sly.
+Manipulation is the shadow of skill, and so is the quiet of never using it.
+Pick the tool up, or set it down honestly.

 In the imagery